rafaqz/DimensionalData.jl/docs/src/cuda.md

 DimensionalData.jl has two GPU-related goals:

-1. Work seamlessly with base Julia broadcasts and other operations that already work on GPU.
+1. Work seamlessly with `Base` Julia broadcasts and other operations that already work on GPU.
 2. Work as arguments to custom GPU kernel functions.